 But in recent years, the Nordstrom Anniversary Sale has changed where it is very specific brands part of the sale, as well as very specific products.
 Some are annual bestsellers, some are trendy pieces they know will be a hit that coming season… but a lot is mediocre product from popular brands created just for the sale.

 Nordstrom got a lot of flack in the past couple of years for changing the sale, making is such a limited number of brands, and having the equivalent of outlet products at “sale” prices.
-Because of that, this year Nordstrom is adding over 100 more brands to the Anniversary Sale.
+Because of that, this year Nordstrom is really stressing the quality and quantity of brands available in the sale.

 How to Shop the Nordstrom Anniversary Sale Like a Pro